Home ➜ VBA ➜ Top VBA Functions ➜ VBA DATEVALUE Function (Syntax + Example)

 Example

-To practically understand how to use VBA DATEVALUE function, you need to go through the below example where we have written a vba code by using it:
+To practically understand how to use the VBA DATEVALUE function, you need to go through the below example where we have written a vba code by using it:

 Sub example_DATEVALUE()